 “I think this is such a hard topic because we are the first generation of parents that are facing how to handle all of this technology with our kids.”

-As we are embark on our firstborn’s first official year in school this coming fall (since we made the decision to wait until she turned 6 to send her to kindergarten), I am already thinking about ways we can proactively protect her from potential dangers of the internet while at home as well as away from home.
+As we continue our children’s schooling, (since we made the decision to wait until she turned 6 to send her to kindergarten), we have already been thinking about ways we can proactively protect them from potential dangers of the internet while at home as well as away from home.

 Check out these 10 ways to protect children from the dangers of the internet: